End-to-End Multibranch Pipeline Project Creation

 branch that Jenkins is building from.

-directory (i.e. your local
+Within the building-a-multibranch-pipeline-project directory (i.e. your local

 clone of the sample repository):